On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Physical context and mathematical background

 \subsection{Modeling of the stochastic Hamiltonian}

 We start from a system-environment interaction Hamiltonian of the type

 where $\hat{S}$ acts on the system and $\hat{B}$ is a Hermitian operator acting on the environment.
 To confine the description within the Hilbert space of the system only, the environment operator $\hat{B}$ must be replaced with a function $B_t$.
 This is the first step of numerous embedding schemes, where the environment is reflected in a possibly time-dependent potential.
 Notice that when such a potential has a stochastic character, the expected change of the purity of the system state, typical of open quantum systems, can be recovered by averaging over different trajectories \cite{Kubo1966TheTheorem,Gaspard1999Non-MarkovianEquation}.

 In some cases, the stochastic field can be considered as a surrogate environment, originating from the coupling Hamiltonian and the state of the original microscopic environment \cite{Szankowski2020NoiseDynamics,Szankowski2021MeasuringNoise,Gu2019WhenNoise}.
 A prominent example used in triplet exciton dynamics is the replacement of a wide-bandwidth bosonic bath in the high-temperature limit with Gaussian white noise, which acts as a genuine surrogate field \cite{Haken1973AnMotion}.
+More commonly, the use of stochastic fluctuations in the Hamiltonian is postulated to represent the dominant environmental influence, with no reference to a microscopically defined environment.
+This phenomenological approach is conceptually different from the exact treatment of open quantum dynamics, where the elimination of the environment’s degrees of freedom leads to specific stochastic forms like those originating from the Feynman-Vernon (path-integral) formalism \cite{Feynman1963TheSystem,Grabert1988QuantumApproach}, non-Markovian quantum state diffusion (NMQSD) \cite{Diosi1997TheSystems,Diosi1998Non-MarkovianDiffusion,Stockburger2001Non-MarkovianDiffusion}, the hierarchy of pure states (HOPS) \cite{Suess2014HierarchyDynamics}, the HEOM approach\cite{Tanimura1989TimeBath, Tanimura1990NonperturbativeBath,Tanimura2020NumericallyHEOM}, the generalized Langevin equations (GLE) \cite{Stella2014GeneralizedSystems,Ness2015ApplicationsBaths,Matos2020EfficientSystems} and others \cite{Stockburger2002ExactDissipation,McCaul2017Partition-freeEquation,Magazzu2022Feynman-VernonStudy}.